 4) Keep it short.
 Short video clips are preferable and increase learner engagement.
 Just like self-paced eLearning courses, it is better to keep your video-based eLearning simple and to the point, to keep the learner’s attention.
 For more tips on creating effective, straightforward eLearning that learners will love, I suggest reading our recent blog post, Simplify Your Learning: 5 Tips for Slimming Down.

 5) Incorporate B-roll.
 “B-roll” is the supplemental or alternative footage intercut with the main feature or A-roll.
 In many raw footage films the interview or documentary is the A-roll and the B-roll is the landscape, image scrolls, or video footage that illustrates the audio of the A-roll.
-A common misconception is that because eLearning videos are educational, B-roll is unnecessary, and that a video clip of someone speaking on camera is enough.
+A common misconception is that because eLearning videos are educational, B-roll is unnecessary and that a video clip of someone speaking on camera is enough.
 In reality, “talking head” videos can benefit most from a little B-roll.
-Keep viewers visually stimulated by showing a variety of shots and footage that corresponds with what is being said.
+Keep viewers visually stimulated by showing a variety of shots and footage that corresponds to what is being said.

 6) Record your screen.
 The ideal B-roll, depending on your content is a recorded screencast.
 There are some great, free tools available for recording your on-screen movements; a few that come to mind are screenr and screencast-o-matic.
 Take advantage of the ability to record your screen by showing things that would be difficult to explain with text or audio only.
 For example, a medical association could record a screencast of the mouse pointing to different parts of an organ to explain the human anatomy.
 Another example is showing a walk-through of computer software used for systems training.
 Screen shots are nothing new, but integrating them into video-based courses makes learning more enjoyable and memorable.